-The June 10 staff report raises the question as to number of residential units.
-Our proposal requests approval for 445 residential units with secondary suites.
+The report raises the question as to number of residential units.
+Our proposal requests approval for 445 residential units with suites.
 This is a conventional way of describing single family dwellings with secondary residential units.
-However, we agree with the staff report that it is accurate to recognize the secondary suites as discrete residential units.
-In fact, it is accurate to describe these as purpose built rental units.
-As such Riverwood would be perhaps the largest development with purpose built affordable housing rental units in the Comox Valley.
+However, we agree with the staff report that it is appropriate to recognize the secondary suites as discrete residential units.
+In fact, it is appropriate to describe these as purpose built rental suites.
+As such, Riverwood would be perhaps the development with the largest amount of purpose built affordable housing rental units in the Comox Valley.